 d.)
 Meeting facility expenses, maximum $250.00.

 e.)
-NAWS, 20% of funds remaining administrative funds, but not to surpass the prudent reserve.
+Narcotics Anonymous World Services (NAWS), 20% of funds remaining at the end of each RSC, excluding the prudent reserve.

 f.)
-RDA or other designated person’s travel and lodging to the SZF.
+SZF travel and lodging.

 g.)
-Printing of Regional meeting schedules, maximum of $250.00 per year.

-h.)
 AAI funds will only be allocated at the RSC if the account balance at the time of the RSC is below $400.
 Only enough funds will be deposited to bring the account up to $400.

 4.)
 Convention (TBRCNA):

-The Convention Account will be set by the RSC.
-After each TBRCNA Convention, $12,000.00 will be set aside as seed money for the next TBRCNA Convention.
-The profit left after the seed money is deducted will go one half (1/2) to the RSC and one half (1/2) to NAWS.
+The TBRCNA Bank Account has been created by TBRNA.
+After each TBRCNA , $12,000.00 will be set aside as seed money for the next TBRCNA.
+The remaining profit after the seed money is deducted will be distributed 50% to the RSC and 50% to NAWS.

--An account is to be created or a means to transfer money from one convention to the next.
+Upcoming convention will write invoices to current convention for expenses for the upcoming convention.
+To be deducted from seed money.

-The TBRNA Treasurer will be a signer on the Convention account.
-The address on the Convention bank account will be the Regional address.
+The TBRNA Treasurer will be a signer on the TBRCNA account.
+The address on the TBRCNA bank account will be the Regional address.

-Within 5 days after an activity, a report detailing all income and expenses, along with all funds and receipts, will be given to the Treasurer and a copy will be sent to the Facilitator of the RSC.
+***Within 5 days after an activity, a report detailing all income and expenses, along with all funds and receipts, will be given to the Treasurer and a copy will be sent to the Facilitator of the RSC.

 An audit of the TBRCNA account will be conducted within 60 days of the end of a convention.
-Auditors will include the Convention Treasurer, TBR Treasurer, TBR Facilitator and one RCM chosen for the task.
+Auditors will include the Convention Treasurer, TBR Treasurer, TBR Facilitator and one RCM.

 5.)
-Quarterly Funds for Standing Committees: The following accounts are established to fund the activities of the Standing Committees of the Region.
-All Area donations, profits from activities, or other income will be distributed to these accounts in percentages (%) determined by the RSC by a consensus or majority vote of the Regional Trusted Servants present and voting at any regular meeting.
+Quarterly Funds for Standing Subcommittees: The following accounts are established to fund the activities of the Standing Subcommittees of the Region.
+All Area donations, profits from activities, or other income will be distributed to these accounts in percentages (%) determined by the RSC by a consensus.
 The dollar amount of this percentage cannot exceed the ceiling set by the RSC.
 Amounts so distributed will remain in the committee account and may be accumulated from quarter to quarter to meet periodic expenses.
 The amount in a committee account may not exceed the allotted ceiling.
-The RSC may determine, by a majority vote of the Regional Trusted Servants present and voting at a regular meeting, that the accumulated account balance is in excess of the amount needed by a committee, (or is in excess of the cap), and may transfer these surplus funds to such other accounts as they may deem proper.
+The RSC may determine, by consensus, that the accumulated account balance is in excess of the amount needed by a committee, (or is in excess of the cap), and may transfer these surplus funds to such other accounts as they may deem proper.